FahmiBahri/SIEMAzureProject/README.md

 To make sure it is working properly, I refreshed it to see if the log counts would change.
 Thankfully, they did.

+<h4>Conclusion</h4>

+This project was insightful and intriguing.
+I learned a number of useful skills including:

+- Implementing a third party API into my SIEM system.
+- Configuring a VM on Azure.
+- Configuring a Log Analytics Workspace on Azure.
+- Using Micrsoft Defender for Cloud to extract log data from a VM into Azure Log Analytics Workspace.
+- Using RDP to remotely log in to a VM.
+- Using Event Viewer to keep track of log in attempts.